ArtemisAI/Crewright/ARCHITECTURE.md

-# Architecture: Crewight vs. Playwright MCP
+# Architecture: Crewright vs. Playwright MCP

 > **Why did we build this?**
 > Why not just use `npx @playwright/mcp`?